 Welcome to Martin Ince Communications Limited.
 We are involved in journalism, university ranking, media training, media strategy and science writing.
 Martin Ince is president of the Association of British Science Writers.

 Martin is a frequent speaker and consultant on global university ranking, as a founder of the QS Quacquarelli Symonds rankings system.
-For example he spoke at the International Workshop on Performance Management in Beijing in October 2012 and undertook a spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
+He spoke at the Chinese Academy of Social Sciences International Workshop on Performance Management in Beijing in October 2012 and undertook a spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
 This work forms part of his deep and sustained role as a participant in, observer of and consultant on international systems for university ranking.
 More on that theme from the obvious tab above.

-Martin is also active as a chair and facilitator of major events, for example the recent European Commission Digital Agenda for Europe conference in Vilnius, Lithuania, part of the current Lithuanian presidency of the EU.
+Martin is a frequent chair and facilitator of major events, for example the recent European Commission Digital Agenda for Europe conference in Vilnius, Lithuania, part of the 2013 Lithuanian presidency of the EU.

 Also have a look at Martin’s blog, via the tab above.
-One recent post is the evidence I drafted on behalf of the Association of British Science Writers to the Leveson Inquiry.
+The most recent posting looks at the paradoxical way in which studies of the deep Earth and the remote universe, apparently so detached from everyday experience, are in fact deeply human.
+After all, what other species forms and tests experimental theories of the universe?
+Another post is the evidence I drafted on behalf of the Association of British Science Writers to the Leveson Inquiry.
 An earlier entry explores how our models of the universe depend on technology at the edge of human ability.
 Will a measurement turn up some time that cannot be explained away?
 The one before that asked whether universities will be the next bit of public life to suffer shame and derision, following the banks, the politicians and the media.
 Yet another (despite Martin’s own political stance) celebrates “the Ayn Rand of the inner solar system” on the basis of a great afternoon with the Royal Astronomical Society.

 For the green enthusiasts among you, Wendy and I have produced the science content for Grantham Outlook, the annual glossy publication of the Grantham Institute for Climate Change at Imperial College, London, for four years in succession.